 The Love Waterfall located in San Sa Ho Commune is a must-visit – the beauty of the lustrous streams will captivate your senses.
 The 70,000 VND (~S$4) entrance fee is definitely a steal!

 Tip: A ride from Sapa Town which will take approximately 30 minutes, contrary to hiring a motorbike which will take approximately an hour.

-If you’re not willing to pay 70,000 VND (~S$4) for the Love Waterfall, the 20,000 VND (~S$1) entrance fee for Thac Bac Waterfall (or the Silver Falls) is certainly reasonable.
+3. Trekking to Discover Breathtaking Silver Waterfall: If you’re not willing to pay 70,000 VND (~S$4) for the Love Waterfall, the 20,000 VND (~S$1) entrance fee for Thac Bac Waterfall (Silver Falls) is certainly reasonable.
 With a height of approximately 100m, the waterfall is relatively smaller and only requires a 20-minute climb.

 The Thac Bac Waterfall is about 15km from Sapa Town and if you’re in for the best view, avoid rainy and foggy days.
 Take your Insta-worthy photo shots and for you lovebirds, the Thac Bac’s silver shimmery streams on the wrinkled rocks definitely exude a romantic ambience!